linebender/rfcs/rfcs/0007-pass-spec.md

 - Having active focus.
 - Being disabled.

-When one of these statuses change, the `on_update_status` is called on the widget.
+When one of these statuses changes, the `on_update_status` is called on the widget.
 However, `on_update_status` can be called for reasons other than status changes.

 #### Pointer capture